newjersey/navigator.business.nj.gov/content/src/anytime-action-license-reinstatements/healthcare-1-cds-reinstatement.md

 :::callout{ showHeader="true" headerText="" showIcon="false" calloutType="warning" }

-Your reinstatement application must be signed in front of and by a Notary Public.
+Your reinstatement application must be signed in front of and by a notary public.

 :::